terigenbuaa/sheep_vision/README.md

 [See our benchmark notes in the RF-DETR documentation](https://rfdetr.roboflow.com/learn/benchmarks/)

 _We are actively working on a new RF-DETR Large model that will substantially outperform the current RF-DETR Large available in this repository.
 This is why RF-DETR Large is not yet reported on our pareto graph.
 Check back in the next few weeks for our RF-DETR Large launch._

-## News

-- `2025/07/23`: We release three new checkpoints for RF-DETR: Nano, Small, and Medium.
-- `2025/03/20`: We release RF-DETR real-time object detection model. **Code and checkpoint for RF-DETR-large and RF-DETR-base are available.**
-- `2025/04/03`: We release early stopping, gradient checkpointing, metrics saving, training resume, TensorBoard and W&B logging support.
-- `2025/05/16`: We release an 'optimize_for_inference' method which speeds up native PyTorch by up to 2x, depending on platform.
-- `2025/07/23`: We release new SOTA model sizes: RF-DETR-Nano, RF-DETR-Small, RF-DETR-Medium.

 ## Installation